 A therapist can help you deal with your emotions and may provide you with resources for safety and support.

+What to do when my boyfriend hits me?
 Finally, it would help if you considered taking legal action against your abuser.
 As we mentioned, you can sue your abuser civilly or press criminal charges.
 This is a personal decision, and there’s no right or wrong answer.

 However, taking legal action can help you get justice and may deter your abuser from hitting you again in the future.